-Instead of applying DA in the input space, another effective approach is to perform the transformation in the feature space~\cite{feature_space_augmentation}.
-The feature space, also known as the latent or embedding space, refers to the abstract space that encodes meaningful internal representations from the original high-dimensional data.
-The first solution is to use autoencoders to map input images to the latent feature space and then reconstruct the images based on the augmented features in the original space.
-The augmentations performed in the latent space usually include Gaussian noise addition and linear interpolation~\cite{modals}, which can generate more diversified datasets than classic transformations in many supervised tasks~\cite{latent_space_interpolation, Auto-encoder-based_generative}.
-Unfortunately, apart from a few studies that used autoencoders for designing reconstruction-based auxiliary tasks to facilitate representation learning~\cite{sac_ae, imagined_goals}, the use of autoencoders to obtain high-quality augmented data has yet to be explored in visual RL scenarios.
+Instead of applying DA in the input space, another effective approach to augment observations is to perform transformations in the feature space~\cite{feature_space_augmentation}.
+The feature space, also known as the latent or embedding space, refers to an abstract domain that encodes meaningful internal representations from the original high-dimensional data.

+The first approach to applying feature space augmentation typically involves autoencoders, which map input images to the latent feature space and then reconstruct the images based on the augmented features in that space.
+Common augmentations in the latent space include Gaussian noise addition and linear interpolation~\cite{modals}, which can generate more diverse datasets than traditional transformations in many supervised tasks~\cite{latent_space_interpolation, Auto-encoder-based_generative}.
+However, despite a few studies using autoencoders to design reconstruction-based auxiliary tasks to aid representation learning~\cite{sac_ae, imagined_goals}, the use of autoencoders for generating high-quality augmented data has yet to be fully explored in visual RL scenarios.

-Another solution is to extract representations from the bottom layers of a CNN and directly augment the latent data without reconstructing the high-dimensional images~\cite{image_aug_survey}.
-For example, MixStyle~\cite{mixstyle} is an interesting technique that adopts style mixing in the bottom layers to simulate various visual styles~\cite{style_transfer} and has achieved proven cross-domain generalization performance on benchmarks such as CoinRun~\cite{CoinRun}.
-Recently, CLOP~\cite{clop} was proposed as a novel augmentation technique that swaps the positions of pixels in the feature maps after the deepest convolutional layer while preserving the consistency across channels.
-The experimental evaluation showed that CLOP achieves significant generalization performance improvement without requiring additional representation learning tasks due to the high-level abstract features contained in the deepest neural network layer.
+Another approach is to extract representations from the lower layers of a CNN and directly augment the latent data without reconstructing the high-dimensional images~\cite{image_aug_survey}.
+For instance, MixStyle~\cite{mixstyle} adopts style mixing in the bottom layers to simulate various visual styles~\cite{style_transfer}, and has demonstrated strong cross-domain generalization performance on benchmarks like CoinRun~\cite{CoinRun}.
+More recently, CLOP~\cite{clop} was introduced as an innovative augmentation technique that swaps pixel positions in the feature maps after the deepest convolutional layer while maintaining channel consistency.
+Experimental results show that CLOP significantly improves generalization performance without requiring additional representation learning tasks, due to the high-level abstract features contained in the deepest neural network layer.